 What are good types of places a person in recovery should consider when looking for someone?
 And what places should they avoid?

 Places that do not jeopardize personal recovery are places where one can go to explore other relationships.
 It would be more prudent to consider meeting someone in a sober setting rather than a bar or place where drugs or alcohol are in close proximity.
-Always secure your sobriety first, never putting oneself in danger, even when trying to meet other people.
+Always secure your sobriety first, never putting yourself in danger, even when trying to meet other people.

 Once they have found someone, what healthy techniques should someone in recovery use to cope with any anxiety that may come with a new relationship?

-Open communication, not hiding secrets, being transparent, and having a two-way dialogue talking about the new experience and journey together can really help bridge the gap and alleviate anxiety.
+Open communication, not hiding secrets, being transparent, and having a two-way dialogue about the new experience and journey together can really help bridge the gap and alleviate anxiety.
 If anxiety becomes overwhelming, it’s also a good idea to get it checked out and speak to a therapist or psychiatrist for a second opinion.
 Talking about fears and anxiety in your 12-step program can also help and make the transition much easier!